 Schedule: 38 Hours a week

-The St. Charles Public Library District is seeking a qualified IT Manager for our facility.
+The St. Charles Public Library District is seeking a qualified IT Manager for our Library.

 The award-winning St. Charles Public Library District is located in the scenic Fox River Valley, 35 miles west of Chicago.
 The Library serves a district population of 55,092 residents and has a staff of 113.